OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 ### Architectural considerations

+#### The TET pattern

+The TET pattern is a pattern that we use to build the `Fetcher` classes.
+It stands for **Transform, Extract, Transform**.
+As the OpenBB Platform has its own standardization framework and the data fetcher are a very important part of it, we need to ensure that the data is transformed and extracted in a consistent way, to help us do that, we came up with the **TET** pattern, which helps us build and ship faster as we have a clear structure on how to build the `Fetcher` classes.

+1. Transform - `transform_query(params: Dict[str, Any])`: transforms the query parameters.
+Given a `params` dictionary this method should return the transformed query parameters as a [`QueryParams`](openbb_platform/platform/provider/openbb_provider/abstract/query_params.py) child so that we can leverage the pydantic model schemas and validation into the next step.
+This might also be the place do perform some transformations on any given parameter, i.e., if you want to transform an empty date into a `datetime.now().date()`.
+2. Extract - `extract_data(query: ExampleQueryParams,credentials: Optional[Dict[str, str]],**kwargs: Any,) -> Dict`: makes the request to the API endpoint and returns the raw data.
+Given the transformed query parameters, the credentials and any other extra arguments, this method should return the raw data as a dictionary.
+3. Transform - `transform_data(query: ExampleQueryParams, data: Dict, **kwargs: Any) -> List[ExampleHistoricalData]`: transforms the raw data into the defined data model.
+Given the transformed query parameters (might be useful for some filtering), the raw data and any other extra arguments, this method should return the transformed data as a list of [`Data`](openbb_platform/platform/provider/openbb_provider/abstract/data.py) children.

 #### Data processing commands

 The data processing commands are commands that are used to process the data that may or may not come from the OpenBB Platform.